-''' cpdf -remove-dict-entry /One in.pdf -o out.pdf Remove the entry for /One in every dictionary in.pdf, writing to out.pdf.

-cpdf -remove-dict-entry /One -dict-entry-search "\{I : 1\}" in.pdf -o out.pdf

-Replace the entry for /One in every dictionary in.pdf if the key's value is the given CPDFJSON value, writing to out.pdf. '''
+''' cpdf -remove-dict-entry /One in.pdf -o out.pdf Remove the entry for /One in every dictionary in.pdf, writing to out.pdf. cpdf -remove-dict-entry /One -dict-entry-search "\{I : 1\}" in.pdf -o out.pdf Replace the entry for /One in every dictionary in.pdf if the key's value is the given CPDFJSON value, writing to out.pdf.
+Alternatively, prefix PDF to give the value in PDF format. '''

-To replace a dictionary entry, give the replacement value in CPDFJSON format:
+To replace a dictionary entry, give the replacement value in JSON or format: